vladimirconev/useful_notes_and_links/README.md

-# Placeholder for useful notes and Links
+# Useful Links and Notes

 # Programming
 - Guidelines and best practices